jdavisonc/figgif/README.md

 * Create an endpoint to search GIFs by description.
 * Create an endpoint to search GIFs by tag.
 * Create an endpoint to serach GIFs by reaction.
+* Create an endpoint to list all the GIFs that have the same tags as a given GIF

 ## Optional Tasks